ShabbyX/URT/README.md

 -----

-Currently, the core features of URT have been outlined and implemented for POSIX, and tested under Linux (with no real-time constraints) as well as under RTAI both in user and kernel spaces.
-Other operating systems such as RT-Preempt and Xenomai, and tests under QNX are also envisioned.
+Currently, the core features of URT have been outlined and implemented for POSIX, and tested under Linux (with no real-time constraints), RT-Linux as well as under RTAI both in user and kernel spaces.
+Other operating systems such as Xenomai, and tests under QNX are also envisioned.

 License
 -------